 What does this mean for any business?
-How will this effect how we market our businesses?
+How will this affect how we market our businesses?
 How do we get our sites, brands, or products updated so we are at the top of our SEO (search engine optimization), and ready for this shift in the digital world?

-Siri is basically getting a brain update, and will be more in tuned to what her customers actually want.
-Google+, Google+ local, and Google Now are using more predictive searches, they are gathering information from our location, searches, gmail, google calendar, google +, google finance, and interactive posts.
+Siri is basically getting a brain update and will be more in tuned to what her customers actually want.
+Google+, Google+ Local, and Google Now are using more predictive searches, they are gathering information from our location, searches, Gmail, google calendar, google +, google finance, and interactive posts.
 Your digital assistant will be taking all these bits of information and more easily giving you the answers to your questions or finding the specific information you want faster.